Untreated Sleep Apnea and Its Link to Dementia

-This low blood oxygen condition is known as hypoxia, in which there isn’t enough available oxygen in the bloodstream to sustain the body’s tissues and functions.
-Hypoxia, it turns out, creates the perfect conditions for depositing certain toxins known as beta amyloids, which may collect in the central nervous system (CNS).
+This low blood oxygen condition is known as hypoxia.
+In hypoxia, there isn’t enough available oxygen in the bloodstream to sustain the body’s tissues and functions.
+Hypoxia, it turns out, creates the perfect conditions for depositing certain toxins known as beta-amyloids, which may collect in the central nervous system.
 These toxins create what’s known as amyloid burden.2

-Amyloid burden is considered a marker for identifying the presence of conditions that’ll likely (or may already) lead to dementia.
-It’s this measure — when considered along with cognitive performance measures like memory, reasoning, and CNS processing speed — that neurologists consult when they suspect a patient may have AD.
+Amyloid burden is considered a marker for identifying the presence of conditions that will likely (or may already) lead to dementia.
+Neurologists look at this marker when they think a person may have Alzheimer’s.
+The doctor will also look at measures of cognitive (thinking) performance like:

 Is amyloid burden a bad thing?

 As we age, we may experience a slight amyloid burden.
-That’s normal, the older we get.
-However, it’s the elevated buildup of amyloid into plaques that’s worrisome, as these are indicators that may eventually confirm the development of dementia.
+That’s normal the older we get.
+But it’s the buildup of amyloid into plaques that’s worrisome.
+These plaques are indicators that may eventually confirm the development of dementia.

-The recent study mentioned beforehand confirms a positive link between amyloid burden and OSA.
-In other words, the more severe the OSA, the greater the amyloid burden, the higher risk for developing — or worsening — forms of dementia such as AD.
+A study confirmed a positive link between amyloid burden and OSA.
+In other words, the more severe the OSA, the greater the amyloid burden, and the higher the risk for developing – or worsening – forms of dementia such as Alzheimer’s.

 What about snoring?